Deep Safe Multi-Task Learning: Introduction

 To the best of our knowledge, there is little work to study the \textit{negative sharing} problem for MTL.
-In this paper, we firstly give a formal definition for \textit{negative sharing} occurred in MTL.
-Then we formally define an ideal and also basic situation of MTL, \textit{safe multi-task learning}, where an MTL model performs no worse than its single-task counterpart on each task.
-Hence, \textit{safe multi-task learning} means that there is no \textit{negative sharing} occurred.
-According to the definition of MTL \citep{caruana97,zy21}, we can see that every MTL model should achieve \emph{safe multi-task learning}.
+To fill this gap, in this paper, we firstly give a formal definition for \textit{negative sharing} that could occur in MTL.
+Then we formally define an ideal and also basic situation for MTL called \textit{safe multi-task learning}, where the generalization performance of an MTL model is no worse than its single-task counterpart on each task.
+That is, there is no \textit{negative sharing} occurred.
+According to the definition of MTL \cite{caruana97,zy21}, we can see that every MTL model is required to achieve \emph{safe multi-task learning}.
 Otherwise, single-task learning is more preferred than MTL, since an unsafe MTL model may bring the risk of worsening the generalization performance of some or even all the tasks.
-Moreover, we formally define \textit{$\eta$-partially safe multi-task learning} as a loose version of \textit{safe multi-task learning} to allow the MTL model to perform worse than its single-task counterpart on tasks with a proportion no larger than $\eta$.
+As true data distributions in multiple tasks are usually unknown so that \textit{safe multi-task learning} is hardly to measure, we formally define \textit{empirically safe multi-task learning} and \textit{probably safe multi-task learning}, which are measurable.